A Murder Mystery Dinner.

 - Sarah Gamp: Alcoholic midwife, accidents will happen.
 “Martin Chuzzlewit”

-Anyone who has booked a ticket to A Bloody Dickens Christmas, will be able to book accommodation at The George (depending on availability), at a special package rate.
-When you purchase your tickets online, you will be asked if you want The George’s management to contact you regarding accommodation.
-You can contact management using the form below, or phone on 02 4787 6111 (+61.247876111 from outside Australia).
+Anyone who has booked a ticket to A Bloody Dickens Christmas, will be able to book accommodation at The Palais (depending on availability), at a special package rate.
+When you purchase your tickets online, you will be asked if you want the hotel management to contact you regarding accommodation.
+You can contact them using the form below.